sgielis/Master-thesis/README.md

 # Adaptations:
 The new Assembly script is adapted in order to include INDELs from COSMIC.
 This script is called Assembly_cosmic_indels.py.
+!
+The term cosmic in the command line represents the number of INDELs and/or SNPs that are incorporated in every transcript.